-All information presented below (text, banners, video) may be used freely, without Bee Breeders' written permission, by any media, but only for purposes relating to the Accessible Architecture essay competition.
+All information presented below (text, banners, video) can be used freely, without Bee Breeders' written permission, by any media, but only for purposes relating to the Accessible Architecture Essay competition.

 For potential media partners who are interested in covering competition winners, please contact us at: [email protected]om

 The Bee Breeders Accessible Architecture Essay Competition was run in tandem with The Home for the Blind competition, which sought designs for the home of a single blind occupant.
 For this essay competition, Bee Breeders sought thoughts, insight, and research that best articulates a truly equitable understanding of inclusive accessible architecture.